 Passive churn is silent.
 Nobody clicks anything.
 A charge fails at two in the morning and the customer never even knows, and neither does the founder unless they are looking.
 So the cheaper, more recoverable problem gets ignored precisely because it does not make noise.
 Brands optimize the hard problem and neglect the easy one, which is exactly backwards.

 The right order is almost always passive first.
 Plug the involuntary leak, recover the customers who never meant to go, and you buy back revenue fast and cheap.
 Then turn to the harder active-churn work with a clearer picture of what your real, intent-driven churn actually is.
-When you have not separated the two, you are also fooling yourself about lifetime value, because your churn rate is inflated by recoverable failures, a trap I get into in the LTV math brands get wrong.
+Most brands cannot even tell you their split, because their billing system buckets every lost subscriber together.
+If your subscription team cannot show you passive versus active this week, that is the first place to look.

 The real levers,